Investing term

 Buy only at $X or better — price-protected, but may not fill.

 A limit order tells your broker to buy or sell only at a specified price or better, giving you price protection at the cost of certainty.
 A buy limit fills at your price or lower; a sell limit at your price or higher.
-The trade-off: if the market never reaches your price, the order simply doesn't execute — protection against bad fills, but no guarantee you'll trade.
+You control the price you'll accept, but not whether the trade happens.

 For example